-In order to address current and future flooding issues due to inadequate, unmaintained, and antiquated storm sewer systems, the City is requesting additional funding to: complete the Citywide Drainage Study inventory and modeling, to support associated encountered maintenance efforts, and to study conditions contributing to the deposition of sediment.
+In order to address current and future flooding issues due to inadequate, unmaintained, and antiquated storm sewer systems, the City is requesting additional funding to: complete the Citywide Drainage Study inventory and modeling, to support associated encountered maintenance efforts, restore operation to three (3) vital stormwater outfalls, and to study conditions contributing to the deposition of sediment.
 If provided, Round 4 CFPF funding will allow the City to: complete the inventory and hydraulic modeling of the additional encountered stormwater infrastructure, provide maintenance and dredging efforts to those structures requiring maintenance, understand and prioritize improvements that will improve sediment transports, and improve public safety risk by reducing flooding on roads and near residences.